 A key advantage to outsourcing to a fulfilment centre is that with none of this extra stock coming to your site, there will be no need to interview and hire additional staff, or go to expensive agencies.

-Less financial impact when demand slows down again
+Reduce financial impact when demand slows down again

 If your fulfilment provider offers flexible contracts, there will be far less impact when demand slows down again, even unexpectedly.
 There will be no need to reduce your own staffing levels, and no empty warehouse space swallowing up profits.
 A fulfilment house will also have options available to help you get rid of any redundant seasonal stock as cost-effectively as possible if delivering it back to you is not ideal.